 What is End Stage Renal Dialysis?

-End Stage Renal Dialysis is a treatment provided at an End Stage Renal Disease treatment facility two or three times a week that removes wastes from the blood that the kidneys are unable to remove.
+End stage renal dialysis is a treatment provided at an end stage renal disease (ESRD) treatment facility two or three times a week that removes wastes from the blood that the kidneys are unable to remove.

 Looking for End Stage Renal Dialysis Care in Wisconsin?